microsoft/DirectXShaderCompiler/README.md

 After cloning the project, you can set up a build environment shortcut by double-clicking the `utils\hct\hctshortcut.js` file.
 This will create a shortcut on your desktop with a default configuration.

-Tests are built using the TAEF framework.
-Unless you have the Windows Driver Kit installed, you should run the script at `utils\hct\hctgettaef.py` from your build environment before you start building to download and unzip it as an external dependency.
-You should only need to do this once.
+Tests are built using the TAEF framework which is a part of Windows Driver Kit and is integrated with Visual Studio 2017.
+It should be already installed with Visual Studio 2017.
+In case it is not, download and install Windows Driver Kit.

 To build, run this command on the HLSL Console.